 The school week runs Monday to Friday with seven periods each day.

 - All Senior School pupils can enjoy a cooked breakfast each morning (served from 7.45am) at no extra charge

 - The school day finishes at 4pm

 - All Senior School pupils can stay for Homework Club (4pm to 5.30pm).
 This is provided at no extra charge.

 - Wrap care (from 7am to 7pm) is available at additional cost.

 All pupils enjoy lunch in the Senior School dining hall.
 The menu is extremely varied with students being able to choose from a wide variety of hot and cold food, freshly prepared on site each day.

 The school currently operates four different bus routes serving the local area, plus a shuttle to Sevenoaks station for pupils taking part in afternoon clubs.
 Please visit the Transport section to view the complete bus timetable and price list.

 "My daughter is really enjoying her year 7 experience.
-The staff have been absolutely amazing both with their academic learning and pastoral support.
-The club provision given the socially distancing circumstances is outstanding.
+The staff have been absolutely amazing both with their academic teaching and pastoral support.
+The club provision is outstanding.
 I am delighted we chose Radnor House for our daughter."